thindil/steamsky/bin/doc/MODDING.md

   and names of all bases.
 Can be `standard` (default value) or `robotic`.
 - Attribute `playerindex`: index of mobile used for starting player character.
   Value must be existing mobile index from any mobiles file from *data/mobs* directory.
+- Attribute `playershipindex`: index of ship used for starting player ship.
+  Value must be existing ship index from any ships file form *data/ships* directory.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).